solodev/cloud-documentation/src/Infrastructure/Containers/index.md

 **Prerequisites**

-Before launching a deployment, Solodev Cloud developers should:
+Before launching a deployment, you should:

-- Created an AWS account.
+- Create an AWS account.

-- Connected their AWS account to Solodev Cloud.
+- Connect your AWS account to Solodev Cloud.

 - Place a credit card on file.